 Play with the Child

 Engaging in playtime with your child will help them learn how to develop creative ideas and make connections.
-Playtime can include giving your child a puzzle, stocking their toy box, or even just painting together on the kitchen table!
+Playtime can include giving sensory toys such as a puzzle, stocking their toy box, or even just painting together on the kitchen table!

 Take Walks Together